Shadi-Shwiyat/atlas-cinema-guru/README.md

-# Holberton School Cinema Guru API
+# Atlas Cinema Guru
-This is a simple movies API dedicated for Holberton School React Project Holberton School Cinema Guru
+A pocket movie app built with React in which users can keep track of their favorite movied, and set up a watch later list.

 ## Learning Objectives